 And so on.
-There are other use cases where IBM blockchain can be applied reducing costs, streamlining operations and in return improving customer service.
+There are other use cases where IBM blockchain can be applied to reduce costs, streamlining operations, and in return improving customer service.
 It also builds trust among different vendors, customers, and parties directly or indirectly related to insurance.

 The first step that the insurers need to take is to use the internally focused use cases.
 By doing so, they can use their own customer data set and improve internal operations using smart contracts.
 The experimentation needs to be done to learn how conducive their systems are to the blockchain.